 Thanks to the thin and delicate skin around the ear, this area is a more sensitive choice.
 However, don't let that stop you from inking down an easy-to-conceal design.
 Whether it be a single feather, an insect, or a moon, your tattoo artist can help numb the potential pain with a specialized cream.
 However, keep in mind that it won't numb everything.

 Ignoring the fact that many tattoo artists will not even work on the top of the foot due to uneven and poor healing results, the pain of this placement should be noted.
 The foot has a small distribution of body fat, so, like any places listed here, you'll feel much more of the process.
 But that doesn't mean vintage-looking cameos and rosaries won't always look gorgeous, so have at it if you would like.

 Chest tattoos are a popular choice for both men and women.
-Depending on your pain tolerance, your tattoo artist's schedule, and your patience, they can take years to complete—or they can be artfully inked within a session.
+Depending on your pain tolerance, your tattoo artist's schedule, and your patience, they can take years to complete—or they can be artfully inked within a single session.
 Either way, most chest piece tattoos are going to be painful unless you have lots of body fat or muscle.
 If you're skinny or of small frame, be prepared to endure a little more, even.

 Be it a small and concealable anklet or a piece that travels all the way up the leg, ankle tattoos can be painful, since there's really nothing there but bone.
-Delicate as they may seem, ankles pull their weight as one of the hurtful spots to ink regardless of their size.
+Delicate as they may seem, ankles pull their weight as one of the most hurtful spots to ink, regardless of their size.